First Horizon (FHN) Non-Current Debt (2016 - 2020)

 - According to the latest figures from Q3 2020, First Horizon's Non-Current Debt is $2.2 billion, which was up 8089.51% from $2.0 billion recorded in Q2 2020.

-- First Horizon's 5-year Non-Current Debt high stood at $2.2 billion for Q3 2020, and its period low was $791.0 million during Q4 2019.
+- In the past 5 years, First Horizon's Non-Current Debt ranged from a high of $2.2 billion in Q3 2020 and a low of $791.0 million during Q4 2019

 - Its 5-year average for Non-Current Debt is $1.2 billion, with a median of $1.2 billion in 2019.